mparrish91/ZenTip/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
-Other areas to add for my next submission, gearing for early next week -UIAnimations
--Locale specific currency and currency
+- Other areas to add for my next submission, gearing for early next week -UIAnimations, Locale specific currency and currency

 ## Video Walkthrough